Skip to content

 You can’t use CPF to buy SSB.
 SSB accepts cash and SRS only.
 (Source: MAS SSB page) If you want to “buy SSB with CPF money,” you would have to withdraw OA funds — which under-55 members generally can’t do, and over-55 members can only do within their withdrawable limits.

-Even if you can withdraw, moving OA to cash is effectively one-directional: getting cash back into OA is only possible via voluntary contributions, subject to the CPF Annual Limit (S$37,740 for 2026 across all accounts).
+Even if you can withdraw, moving OA to cash is effectively one-directional: getting cash back into OA is only possible via voluntary contributions, subject to the CPF Annual Limit (S$37,740 across all accounts).

 So when people say “CPF OA vs SSB,” most are comparing: